Hylozoic/hylo-evo/CONTRIBUTING.md

 Do you dream of a world that works for all?
 If so, Hylo could benefit from your care.
 Here’s how to get involved.

 ## Our Culture & Design Principles
 As the builders of a collaboration platform, we strive for helpful and respectful interactions.
 Our culture is kind and encouraging, and it’s important to us that the community creating Hylo is a safe and welcoming space for all.
-We are incorporating the [Prosocial](https://www.prosocial.world/) framework into our processes to evolve our team coherence even more.

-These are the values we embed at every level of our stack:
+These are the values we embed at every level of our stack.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to learn more about how to move in this space.

 ### Seven-generation thinking
 We are building tools for long-term planetary thriving; so that our children have clean air to breath and healthy food to eat.